 The Spot Prawn Festival is usually held sometime around the middle of May at Fishermen’s Wharf in False Creek.
 The venue’s address is 1505 West 1st Avenue.
 It’s on the south side of False Creek across the water from downtown Vancouver.
 It’s also just a short walk along the False Creek Seawall from Granville Island.

 In 2019 the festival took place on May 19th.
 Unfortunately, the 2020 event was cancelled due to the coronavirus pandemic.
 In 2021 the festival was a virtual event, though people could still show up in person to buy the spot prawns.
-In 2022 the festival returned to its usual location with in-person activities on Sunday, May 15th from 11:00 am until 3:00 pm.
+In 2022 the festival returned to its usual location with in-person activities on May 15th.

 What to Expect